 The Company is taxed as a corporation for income tax purposes and is subject to federal, state, and local taxes on the income allocated to it from GHH, LLC based upon the Company's economic interest in GHH, LLC.
 The Company is the sole managing member of GHH, LLC and, as a result, consolidates the financial results of GHH, LLC.
 GHH, LLC is a limited liability company taxed as a partnership for income tax purposes, and the subsidiaries of GHH, LLC are limited liability companies for income tax purposes except for a subsidiary and its foreign subsidiary, which are taxed as a corporation and foreign disregarded entity, respectively.
-As such, GHH, LLC does not pay any federal income taxes in the jurisdictions in wholly-owned entities taxed as corporation are subject to federal, state, and foreign income taxes in the jurisdictions in which they operate, and accruals for such taxes are included in the Consolidated Financial Statements.
+As such, GHH, LLC does not pay any federal income taxes, as income or loss is included in the tax returns of the individual members.
+Additionally, certain wholly-owned entities taxed as corporations are subject to federal, state, and foreign income taxes in the jurisdictions in which they operate, and accruals for such taxes are included in the Consolidated Financial Statements.
 For periods prior to the IPO, the Company's taxes represent those of GHH, LLC.